dlebansais/Easly-Language/Doc/Nodes/Instruction/AsLongAsInstruction.md

 <b>end</b>
 </pre>

-The continue condition is tested before each step, therefore if it's false before entering the as Long As instruction, no step will be executed.
-If theere is an else case, it will be executed instead.
+The continue condition is tested before each step, therefore if it's false before entering the As Long As instruction, no step will be executed.
+If there is an else case, it will be executed instead.

 Each step is its own scope and can have local variables.
 It also has a cleanup part: if a step is completed successfully, but one of the next steps fails, the cleanup part is executed.
 It is expected to cancel operations performed in steps that succeeded.
 Cleanup parts are executed in reverse order.